Calpoog/responsive_toolkit/README.md

 ## Responsive grid

-Web developers will be familiar with the concept of a 12 column grid.
+Web developers will be familiar with the concept of a 12 column grid system.
 This is a popular format for providing consistency in design that translates well to code.
 The columns can span any number of the 12 slots of the grid, offset to create space, and reorder independently of widget code order – all controllable with breakpoints to provide the best layout for the current screen.
 The toolkit provides a full-fledged responsive grid system including everything previously stated **as well as** auto-width and fill-width (filling remaining row space) columns with wrapping capabilities.

 <br />